-NZ weather makes mould on tiles / algae on stone unavoidable
+NZ’s weather makes mould and algae unavoidable

 Sandstone, limestone, travertine, and concrete are all fantastic, beautiful non slip surfaces for external areas such as pool areas, balconies, patios, and paths.
 Unfortunately they also happen to be very absorbent, and often textured, surfaces.
 This makes them very prone to mould and algae growth.